Multi-robot task allocation for safe planning against stochastic hazard dynamics: Introduction

-\textbf{Organization}.
-Problem formulation and statement are presented in Section~\ref{sec:modelling}.
-We then provide our two-stage framework by formulating both the single-robot safe planning and the multi-robot task allocation problems in Section~\ref{sec:framework}.
+\textbf{Organization}. \revi{Description and modeling of the environment and the overall problem statement are presented in Section~\ref{sec:modelling}.} We then provide our two-stage framework by formulating both the single-robot safe planning and the multi-robot task allocation problems in Section~\ref{sec:framework}.
 Section~\ref{sec:greedy} proposes the two distributed greedy approaches for task allocation.
 Finally, we study a numerical case study comparing algorithms and their performance in Section~\ref{sec:case_studies}.
+To support our conclusions, we provide in an appendix additional extensive case studies, including randomized instances.